EdwardStables/Bite/README.md

 `Num`s will support the operators you'd expect: add, sub, LLS, LRS, and, or, xor, and not.
 Additionally you will be able to do an arithmetic right shift with the `Num.asr()` function.

-As of writing, Nums support addition and subtraction.
+As of writing, Nums support addition and subtraction, as well as logic left and right shifts.